maudrchl/avengers_website/readme.md

 ## Installation
 - Run PHP and mySQL servers
-- Upload characters.sql in your mySQL database
+- Upload avengers_database.sql in your mySQL database
 - Edit config.php if needed

 ## Features